chiedo/leadership/README.md

 My job is to support you in whatever way I can, provide direct feedback to help you grow, and orchestrate the systems and processes that help our team be the best team we can possibly be while delivering the most impact to GitHub and our customers.

+## I'm Gifted With

+- A bias for action
+- Strategic vision
+- Building relationships

+## I'm Working On

+- Being less reactive and more intentional
+- Increased patience
+- Moderating my pace and energy with discernment

 ## What to Expect from Me

 ### Supporting You